SIYAFUNDA RESEARCH CAMP

 Our Siyafunda project offers you a unique experience in the African bush to join the team as an “Assistant Field Ranger”.
 This offers the opportunity to observe and be an integral part of the research and monitoring teams on the reserve.

-The focus of Siyafunda revolves around some of the main keystone species; elephant, lion, cape buffalo, spotted/brown hyena and leopard.
+The focus of Siyafunda Wildlife and Conservation revolves around some of the main keystone species; elephant, lion, cape buffalo, spotted/brown hyena and leopard.
 Habitat and reserve maintenance work also plays an important part of the monitoring and conservation process.

 The Greater Makalali Reserve is a vast Big 5 nature reserve covering an area of 25000 hectares.
 Situated in the Lowveld area, the home of nature conservation in South Africa, your work is vital for accurate management of the animals within the reserve.
-The data collected is also made available to students and researchers that hosted by the project, as well as several national conservation projects, including the Endangered Wildlife Trust (EWT).
+The data collected is also made available to students and researchers that hosted by Siyafunda, as well as several national and international conservation projects, including the Endangered Wildlife Trust (EWT), Panthera and the WWF.

 Whether on a monitoring drive, on foot, or observing the wildlife at a waterhole, all your work will be done under the guidance of qualified field rangers.
 As each activity has a pre-determined objective, you don’t just get to view the animals, you get to live with them for a little while.
-There’s nothing quite like sitting in the dark next to a lazing lion waiting for it to start its nightly call or being surrounded by a herd of elephants and being able to spend time observing their individual traits and family dynamics.
+There’s nothing quite like sitting in the dark next to a lazing lion waiting for his nightly call to start or being surrounded by a herd of elephants and being able to spend time observing their individual traits and family dynamics.

-At the end of the day, you return to the camp to share your experiences over dinner around the open fire and then fall asleep to the sounds of the bush.
+At the end of the day, you return to the camp to share your experiences over dinner around the open fire and enjoy falling asleep to the sounds of the bush.
 Join us for the experience of a lifetime!

 The Siyafunda Research project has a minimum duration of 1 week.